Memory and Performance Overhead of Smart Pointers

 }

-I compare in my test the explicit calls of new and delete (line 13 and 14) with the usage of std::shared_ptr (line 15), std::make_shared (line 16), std::unique_ptr (line 17), and std::make_unique (line 18).
-Already in this small program, the handling of the smart pointer (line 15 - 18) is a lot simpler because the smart pointer automatically releases its dynamically created int variable if it goes out of scope.
+I compare in my test the explicit calls of new and delete (lines 13 and 14) with the usage of std::shared_ptr (line 15), std::make_shared (line 16), std::unique_ptr (line 17), and std::make_unique (line 18).
+In this small program, handling the smart pointer (lines 15 – 18) is much simpler because it automatically releases its dynamically created int variable if it goes out of scope.

-I use a GCC 4.9.2 and a cl.exe for my performance tests.
-The cl.exe is part of the Microsoft Visual Studio 2015.
+I use GCC 4.9.2 and a cl.exe for my performance tests.
+The cl.exe is part of Microsoft Visual Studio 2015.
 Although cl.exe officially supports only C++11, the helper function std::make_unique is already available.
 Therefore, I can run my performance test with maximum and without optimization.
-I have to admit that my Windows PC is not as powerful as my Linux PC.
-Therefore, I'm interested in the comparison between the raw memory allocation and the smart pointers.
-I'm not comparing Windows and Linux.
+I must admit that my Windows PC is less powerful than my Linux PC.
+Therefore, I’m interested in comparing the raw memory allocation and the smart pointers.
+I’m not comparing Windows and Linux.

 Here a the raw numbers.